Speed limiter: Programmable

 Renault, Tesla as well as some Ford and Nissan car and van models have driver-controlled speed limiters fitted or available as an optional accessory which can be set by the driver to any desired speed; the limiter can be overridden if required by pressing hard on the accelerator.

 The limiter may be considered as setting the maximum speed (with throttle kickdown to override it) easing the throttle to reduce speed, whereas cruise control sets the minimum speed (with the brake pedal to override it) pressing on the throttle to increase speed.
 The limiter may shift down through automatic gears to hold the maximum speed.

+The Bugatti Chiron also has a programmed speed limiter, although uniquely, it can be (at least partially) lifted by the owner via a key.
+Once the key is inserted, the car conducts a brief diagnostic before allowing the owner to drive the car up to speeds of 420 km/h, (approx. 261 mph) provided it is deemed by the car's computer that the conditions allow.
+This is considerably faster than the top speed of 380 km/h (236 mph) that the car is usually restricted to.
+Top Speed Mode, as Bugatti dubs it, reduces the overall ride height and lowers the rear spoiler to help in the reduction of drag.